See other materials like this at our About Transgender People resource hub!

 (Note: NCTE uses both the adjectives “male” and “female” and the nouns “man” and “woman” to refer to a person’s gender identity.)

 Gender identity is your internal knowledge of your gender – for example, your knowledge that you’re a man, a woman, or another gender.
-Gender expression is how a person presents their gender on the outside, often through behavior, clothing, hairstyle, voice or body characteristics.
+Gender expression is how a person presents their gender on the outside.That might include behavior, clothing, hairstyle, voice or body characteristics.
+Everyone has a gender identity, including cisgender – or non-transgender – people.
+If someone’s gender identity matches the gender they were assigned at birth, then they are cisgender, or “cis" for short.

 When a person begins to live according to their gender identity, rather than the gender they were thought to be when they were born, this time period is called gender transition.
 Deciding to transition can take a lot of reflection.
 Many transgender people risk social stigma, discrimination, and harassment when they tell other people who they really are.
 Despite those risks, being open about one’s gender identity can be life-affirming and even life-saving.